 Diabetics need to take special care of their feet.

-During rainy season, feet tend to get wet often and can lead to bacterial infections which can get worse if left unchecked.
+During the rainy season, feet tend to get wet often and can lead to bacterial infections, which can get worse if left unchecked.

-Another important step is to keep checking your feet for any underlying condition.
+Another important step is to keep checking your feet for any underlying conditions.

 Avoid getting drenched in the rain and wear sunglasses whenever stepping out.
-Dry your clothes in the the sun and make sure there is no bacteria which may affect you.
-Diabetics are at a higher risk of eye disease in the rain as any form of dust or dirt may get accumulated and later can become a bigger concern.
+Dry your clothes in the sun and make sure there are no bacteria which may affect you.
+Diabetics are at a higher risk of eye disease in the rain, as any form of dust or dirt may get accumulated and later can become a bigger concern.

-Keep a glucometer handy at all times so that you can keep a track of your blood sugar levels anytime anywhere.
+Keep a glucometer handy at all times so that you can keep track of your blood sugar levels anytime, anywhere.